2DGD-F0TH/2DGD_F0TH/chapters/3_ComputerScienceFundamentals.md

 Said table can contain any number of variables (we'll see how to implement those).
 To be precise, this table represents the formula `A XOR B` (XOR means 'exclusive or').

-Let's arrange it into a double-entry table, like this:
+Let's arrange it into a double-entry table, like this (Values of A are on top, values of B are on the left):

 |  A/B  | **0** | **1** |
 |:-----:|:-----:|:-----:|